 9. Improves skin health

 With the rush of the blood, the impurities are also flushed.
 Your skin is cleaned, exfoliated and skin complexion and skin tone improves.
 You will also notice the best blush color after taking a cold water swim.

 10. Increases libido

-One more old wives tale is that cold water suppresses sexual urge but the truth is opposite.
+One more old wives tale is that cold water suppresses sexual urge but the truth is the opposite.
 Cold water increases sexual desire.
-Dip yourself in cold water and it will boost the production of oestrogen and testosterone hormone.
+Dip yourself in cold water and it will boost the production of estrogen and testosterone hormone.
 Regular practice increases libido and improves fertility.

-Apart from above mentioned health benefits winter season swimmers are more confident and independent swimmers.
+Apart from the above-mentioned health benefits winter season swimmers are more confident and independent swimmers.
 Team ‘Fitso’ highly recommend you to continue your swimming in winters and also encourage your children for it to get fitter, develop a healthy immune system and polish their swimming skills.

 For your kids, you may choose an indoor, unheated pool.
-In the cases, you or your child is using indoor pool make sure you or the child is fully covered before leaving the centre.
-Especially cover your head as most of the heat is lost through top.
+In the cases, you or your child is using the indoor pool make sure you or the child is fully covered before leaving the center.
+Especially cover your head as most of the heat is lost through the top.

 If you are enjoying outdoor winter swimming in the sea, you need to follow some safety tips.

 While getting in do not jump into the water at once but divide getting it into five stages.
 First dip your knees, wait for a few seconds than wade your middle body and when you reach your comfort slide so that the water is over your chest.
 Before starting swimming give your heart a couple of beat time and then dive in.
 When you are in the water take breath calmly.